ineeee/IBIP/README.md

 The "[\<language\>]" component is **optional**, and specifies the language(s) in which the IRC bot was developed.
 If multiple languages were used, it is recommended that they be separated by slashes, although this is not mandatory.
+This component **may not** contain mIRC color codes or other non-text characters, to simplify parsing.

 After the "[\<language\>]" component, the bot writer may choose to specify any additional information they consider pertinent to someone identifying bots with